Duct Leakage Test in Ship Bottom borough, NJ

 The Duct Leakage Test Steps Explained

-A duct leakage test begins with all the ducts and registers sealed tightly using duct mask tape on both sides—supply and return.
+A duct leakage test begins by taping off all ducts and registers with duct mask tape on the supply and return sides.

-After the registers are sealed, we set up the duct tester by attaching it to the unit or a main return.
+After the registers are sealed, we secure the duct tester to the HVAC unit or to a main return.

 Schedule Your Duct Leakage Test in Ship Bottom borough, NJ

-We use industry-standard duct blaster equipment and give on-site guidance to help you pass your test, minimize energy waste, and support the long-term health of your HVAC system.
+We use industry-standard duct blaster equipment and offer direct on-site guidance to help you pass your test, lower energy waste, and protect your HVAC system’s long-term health.

 Serving homeowners, builders, and contractors across Ship Bottom borough, NJ with dependable and energy-efficient testing solutions.